-The Linn County Conservation Board built the Wickiup Hill Learning Center in 2002 to help increase community environmental awareness.
-An expansion was completed in 2012.
+The Linn County Conservation Board built the Wickiup Hill Learning Center in 2002 with an expansion completed in 2012.
 One of the center’s long-standing goals is to provide opportunities for people to experience the outdoors and develop an awareness and admiration of nature.

 Wickiup Hill Learning Center has a variety of features that appeal to visitors of all ages, including:

 - Educational nature center, with a hallway of habitats and exhibits

 - Variety of programs and classes for all ages

 - Interpretive trails

 Wickiup Hill Learning Center is located at 10260 Morris Hills Road, just NW of the Cedar Rapids metropolitan area near Toddville.
 Head west on Blairs Ferry to Feather Ridge Road; right (north) on Feather Ridge to Morris Hills Road; left (west) on Morris Hills Road - follow to the end of the road, the Center will be on your right (north).